Leading through crisis and times of change, COVID trends

-Leading in crisis is often considered as the greatest test of leadership.
+Leading in a crisis is often considered as the greatest test of leadership.

 Are you a motivator or a demotivator in times of crisis?
 When Covid calms down, what will you be remembered for?
 You build company culture and employee engagement through actions.
 Not words.

 “It’s easy to be a leader when things are easy.
 You shake hands and say good work!
 Martin adds.
 “But when things are hard, your people will remember how you handled the situation for years”.

 If a future job candidate were to ask for references on you as a leader, what would your team say?

 Many companies spend lots of money convincing candidates they have a good workplace.
 You could just make sure your people FEEL they have good leaders.
-As a result, recommending you to friends.
+As a result, they recommend you to friends.

 What has Martin and his leadership team changed to have such an engaged workforce?